A Sourdough Riff on Baguettes de Tradition

 4. Kamut is a “thirsty” flour, so I recommend a healthy autolyse or fermento-lyse of at least 45 minutes.
 This will ensure that your flour is well-hydrated.

 5. As far as hydration percentage is concerned, you’ll have to experiment.
-The bread flour I use is particularly high in protein at around 15%, and though the Kamut from Azure Standard is about 11.7% protein, I can still my hydration way past 80%, though I typically don’t exceed 85%.
+The bread flour I use is particularly high in protein at around 15%, and though the Kamut from Azure Standard is about 11.7% protein, I can still push my hydration way past 80%, though I typically don’t exceed 85%.
 Even then, it still handles like a 72% hydration dough with regular bread flour.

 6. If you make bread with 100% Kamut, best treat it like rye and bake it in a pan or a Dutch oven to prevent it from spreading out.
 It won’t spread out nearly as much as rye, but its gluten is not very strong.